itsneufox/installation_openmp_ubuntu/README.md

 ```
 MyNumberHere | MyUserName | 00 | 0 | 00 | 00 | 00 | S | 0.0  | 0.0 | 0:00.00 | omp-server
 ```
-  - Write it down or memorize it and then do:
+  - Write it down or memorize it, press 'Q' in your keyboard to exit and then do:
 ```sh
 sudo kill MyNumberHere
 ```